Mastering Evaluating Statistical Claims Questions on the SAT

 Causation

-Causation, on the other hand, indicates that one event causes another to occur.
+Causation indicates that one event causes another to occur.
 Controlled experiments with control groups are necessary to establish causation.
-For example, if an experiment shows that a new drug reduces symptoms in the treatment group compared to the control group, we can conclude a causal relationship between the drug and symptom reduction.
-This distinction is vital for drawing accurate conclusions from research studies.
+For example, if an experiment shows that a new drug reduces symptoms in the treatment group compared to the control group, we can conclude a causal relationship.

 Take a Free Digital SAT Practice Test